techoctave/techoctave.com/simulation/index.markdown

 </p>

 <p class="testimonial">
-This product enhances the way we design our Instructor Operator Stations (IOS) for flight simulation training.
-It's so easy to use and gives us the control we need to create a unique product and unique experience for our customers. <em>- Chuck Harrison, Flight Dynamics Engineer, Gulfstream Aerospace</em>
+TechOctave's flight gauges enhance the way we design our Instructor Operator Stations (IOS) and Brief/Debrief System (BDS) for flight simulation training.
+It's so easy to use and gives us the control and customization we need to create a unique product and unique experience for our current and potential customers. <em>- Chuck Harrison, Flight Dynamics Engineer, Gulfstream Aerospace</em>
 </p>

 <p class="testimonial">